Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Programs Lead - Stepping Into

-Rudy joined the Australian Network on Disability (AND) team in September 2022.
-As a Program Cooridnator.
+Rudy joined the Australian Network on Disability (AND) team in September 2022 As a Program Coordinator.
 He was promoted to Program Lead in December 2022.

 Prior to joining AND, Rudy had worked in different roles in administration, operations, marketing, and events for QBE and Platypus, developing his teamwork, organisation, and communication skills.